allegro/blog/_posts/2021-11-22-micronaut.md

 author: konrad.kaminski
 tags: [tech, backend, performance, micronaut, kotlin, graalvm]
 ---
-[Micronaut](https://micronaut.io) is one of the new application frameworks that have recently sprang up.
+[Micronaut](https://micronaut.io) is one of the new application frameworks that have recently sprung up.
 It promises low memory usage and faster application startup.
 At [Allegro](https://allegro.tech/) we decided to give it a try.
 In this article we’ll learn what came out of it and if it’s worth considering when creating microservices-based systems.